armsultan/HTTPvHTTP2/README.md

 Web performance tools
 -----

-First, it's beneficial to test with Latency, either with a Wan Emulator tools or accessing the web content over the internet, over real network latency
+First, it's beneficial to test with Latency, either with Wan Emulator tools or accessing the web content over the internet with real network latency

 To confirm HTTP/2 is faster you can use various web performance measurement tools: